koenrane/KR-new-site/content/welcome-to-the-pond.md

 Each post states when it was published and when it was last updated.
 The updated link points to the file on [my GitHub repo](https://github.com/alexander-turner/TurnTrout.com) where the edit history can be inspected.

+> [!warning]
+> I realized that the reasoning here is mistaken; it's easy to `git rebase -i HEAD~50`, `edit` the offending commit, and then fake the commit metadata to preserve the original commit dates during the `rebase`.
+I'll need to use something like [`gwern`'s `timestamp` tool.](https://gwern.net/timestamping) Reworking this section.

 Ideally, readers would be able to zero-trust verify that I haven't e.g. expunged embarrassing statements from my `git` history.
 However, `git` defaults to the SHA-1 hashing algorithm.
 Given a fixed SHA-1 hash, [it's practical to find multiple files which map to that hash](https://security.googleblog.com/2017/02/announcing-first-sha1-collision.html).